-A lump on the side of knee – either inside or outside- is most likely a meniscal cyst.
-A meniscal cyst is a collection of thick fluid arising from a tear of the meniscal cartilage, which is the cushioning of the knee.
-However, not all lumps in the knee are meniscal cysts.
-So, how do we diagnose a meniscal cyst, and what do we do about them?
+A lump on the side of the knee — either inside or outside — is most often a meniscal cyst.
+A meniscal cyst is a collection of thick fluid from a tear in the meniscal cartilage, the knee’s cushioning.
+But not all knee lumps are meniscal cysts.
+So how do we diagnose a meniscal cyst, and what do we do about it?

 How does a meniscal cyst develop?

-Usually, a tear forms in the meniscal cartilage from degeneration or an acute meniscus injury.
-Fluid from the knee joint then leaks out of the tear, forming a cyst.
-So, a meniscal cyst is not a true cyst but an outpouching of displaced knee fluid.
-Also, the cartilage tear can form a one-way valve preventing the fluid from returning to the knee.
-The liquid then collects as a cyst below the knee cap.
+Usually, a tear forms in the meniscal cartilage from degeneration or an acute injury.
+Fluid from the knee joint then leaks out of the tear and forms a cyst — so a meniscal cyst isn’t a true cyst but an outpouching of displaced knee fluid.
+The cartilage tear can act as a one-way valve, preventing fluid from returning to the knee, so it collects as a cyst beneath the kneecap.

-Often, meniscal cysts form in people with a history of a knee injury, cartilage damage, or contact or twisting sports.
-Also, the presence of arthritis predisposes to the formation of a cyst on the side of the knee.
+Meniscal cysts often form in people with a history of knee injury, cartilage damage, or contact and twisting sports.
+Arthritis also predisposes you to a cyst on the side of the knee.

-Clinical findings of a lump on the side of knee
+Symptoms of a lump on the side of the knee

-Not all lumps or cysts on the side of the knee are apparent or painful.
-In cases where the lump is due to a meniscal cyst, the more common symptoms include pain with standing, swelling in the knee joint, and a lump or bump on the side of the knee that can change in size.
+Not all lumps on the side of the knee are obvious or painful.
+When the lump is a meniscal cyst, common symptoms include pain on standing, swelling in the knee joint, and a lump on the side of the knee that changes in size.

 Yes.
-Other causes of a lump in the knee include Housemaid’s knee, knee joint swelling, and tumours such as lipoma.
-If the lump is growing in size or painful, you should consider a referral for further investigations such as an ultrasound or MRI.
+Other causes include housemaid’s knee, general knee joint swelling, a ganglion from the nearby tendons, and tumours such as a lipoma.
+If the lump is growing or painful, it’s worth a referral for an ultrasound or MRI.

 Meniscal cyst treatment

-Treatment reflects meniscal tear treatment as meniscal cysts arise from a degenerative torn meniscus.
-Generally, we recommend simple treatments such as anti-inflammatory tablets and exercise to build strength.
-In cases where the cyst causes pain, a cortisone injection guided by ultrasound into the cyst can help.
-We suggest surgery if pain continues despite simple treatments or you develop mechanical symptoms such as locking or giving way.
-The good news is that removing the cyst is not necessary.
-Simply removing the torn meniscus by arthroscopy is enough to stop it from returning.
+Treatment mirrors that for the underlying meniscal tear, since meniscal cysts arise from degenerative tears.
+We start with simple measures — anti-inflammatory tablets and strengthening exercise.
+If the cyst is painful, an ultrasound-guided cortisone injection into the cyst can help.
+We suggest surgery only if pain continues despite simple treatments, or if you develop mechanical symptoms such as locking or giving way.
+The good news: removing the cyst itself isn’t necessary — removing the torn meniscus by arthroscopy is usually enough to stop it returning.

-More on injections for lump on the side of the knee
+More on injections for a lump on the side of the knee

-In general, injections are helpful for meniscal cysts that are large and painful.
-Under ultrasound guidance, we pierce the cyst using a needle.
-First, a numbing solution is injected into the skin and outside the cyst.
-Second, a needle is placed into the middle of the cyst.
-The cyst is then decompressed using more numbing fluid.
+Injections help large, painful meniscal cysts.
+Under ultrasound guidance, we first numb the skin and the area outside the cyst, then place a needle into the middle of the cyst and decompress it with numbing fluid.
 Finally, we inject cortisone into the cyst to reduce inflammation and prevent a recurrence.
+Sometimes PRP injections help with meniscal tears, especially if we want to treat the tear itself.

 Are all meniscal cysts painful?

-No. We think about 50% of meniscal cysts are painful.
+No. We think about half of the meniscal cysts are painful; the rest are felt only as a lump.

-Are all meniscal cysts associated with a meniscal tear?
+Are all meniscal cysts linked to a meniscal tear?

-No. Studies suggest cysts are associated with a meniscal cyst in 50-75% of cases.
+No. Studies suggest a meniscal tear is present in about 50–75% of cases.
+A cyst can occasionally form without an obvious tear.

 Can a meniscal cyst burst?

 Yes.
-In some cases, the cyst can burst and disappear.
+In some cases, the cyst bursts and disappears, though it can return if the underlying tear remains.

 Do all meniscal cysts need treatment?

-Final word on Sportdoctorlondon about a lump on side of knee
+Final word from Sport Doctor London about a lump on the side of the knee

-A lump on the side of the knee is often due to a meniscal cyst.
-We treat these cysts with simple treatments followed by an injection.
-Overall, we should limit surgery to those cases that fail simple therapies.
+A lump on the side of the knee is most often a meniscal cyst.
+We treat these with simple measures first, then an ultrasound-guided injection, limiting surgery to cases that fail simple therapy.
+See a doctor to confirm the diagnosis and rule out other causes.

 Very informative